 Dean has taught over 40 Razor Making Courses so far at Tharwa Valley Forge and says that he finds people who attend his razor making course have two main concerns: "how do I keep my razor sharp?", and "how do I use a razor without cutting myself?"
 Because of this, Dean's courses not only cover the practical elements of razor making, but also cover the correct use and maintenance of razors, including exploration of elements of razor design such as edge geometry and symetrical versus asymmetrical hollow ground blades.

 Being an expert on making razor sharp edges, Dean also teaches our highly-regarded Sharpening Classes.

 Mark is a digital artist, CNC machinist, and computer-toucher who works behind the scenes to help keep the Forge running.
-He uses his CAD and CAM skills to turn designs into reality using CNC Mills and Plasma tables and helps keep the website duct-taped together.
+He uses his CAD and CAM skills to turn designs into reality using CNC Mills and Plasma tables and helps keep our tech duct-taped together.
 He's also our random task liason officer taking care of photography, artwork, out-of-left-field requests from clients, and helping out with day-to-day business operations.

 Mark served in the Australian Army for 13 years as a logistician, aviator, and military linguist.
 He served around Australia in operational and training commands , seeing active service in East Timor and Iraq.
 Based on his experiences with the military repatriation system, he worked with Karim to develop programs for Veterans and their families.
 Mark manages our Veterans and Families program and works with third parties to secure funding and coordinate independant evaluation of our activities.